FAC-Sixteen/week3-team-pokedex/README.md

 ![gif of roomba shark](https://media.giphy.com/media/mokQK7oyiR8Sk/giphy.gif)

+### The Team

+Henry @hrmstockdale

+Rohan @RohanSSS

+Banna @bantek89

+Kate @dubhcait

 ### The Project

 Our task was to create a single page website that accessed two different api's, and used them to render information on the page utilising the DOM.
+It's live [here](https://fac-sixteen.github.io/week3-team-pokedex/)

 The Api's we decided to use were the [pokeApi](https://pokeapi.co/) and a [horoscope api](http://sandipbgt.com/theastrologer-api/index.html).